SSHRC Manual for Adjudication Committee Members 2022-23

 Conflict of interest and confidentiality

-The Conflict of Interest and Confidentiality policy states that individuals under investigation for a breach of agency policy—SSHRC, the Natural Sciences and Engineering Research Council or the Canadian Institutes of Health Research (the agencies)—must temporarily withdraw from participating in agency merit review processes.
+The Conflict of Interest and Confidentiality policy states that individuals under investigation for a breach of agency policy—SSHRC, the Natural Sciences and Engineering Research Council (NSERC) and the Canadian Institutes of Health Research (CIHR) are collectively called the agencies—must temporarily withdraw from participating in agency merit review processes.
 Individuals under investigation must immediately inform SSHRC staff responsible for the competition that they are temporarily unavailable, although they do not need to reveal the reason for their withdrawal.
 Individuals must also decline further merit review invitations from any of the agencies.
 Individuals may continue or begin participating in merit review if, following completion of the investigation, the agency president determines they are eligible to participate.

 Managing conflicts of interest